56 Worked Examples: Aircraft, Rocket, & Spacecraft Performance

 (b) The induced drag coefficient, C_{D_{i}} and the total drag coefficient, C_D.

-(c) The lift-to-drag ratio of the aircraft at the conditions of flight.
+(c) The lift-to-drag ratio of the airplane in the given flight conditions.

-We need some initial information, including the wing area and aspect ratio as well as the weight at which to run the calculations.
+We need initial information, including the wing area and aspect ratio, as well as the weight at which to run the calculations.
 Calculating the area of the wing gives

 The aspect ratio can be calculated using